 Notice

 If you notice a student behaving differently or looking down, please speak to the student in a relaxed atmosphere.
-Even if the student doesn't have a problem, it is comforting to have someone who cares.
+Even if the student doesn't talk about the problem, it will comfort them to know having someone who cares.